jendrikseipp/vulture/README.rst

   $ vulture myscript.py mywhitelist.py

 The provided arguments may be Python files or directories.
-For each directory vulture analyzes all contained `*.py` files.
+For each directory Vulture analyzes all contained `*.py` files.

-After you have found and deleted dead code, run vulture again, because it may discover more dead code.
+After you have found and deleted dead code, run Vulture again, because it may discover more dead code.

 **Handling false positives**